Jakarta Faces: History

-Latest developments
+Developments

 Facelets (which was designed specifically for Java Server Faces) was adopted as the official view technology for JSF 2.0.
 This eliminates the life-cycle conflicts that existed with JSP, forcing workarounds by Java developers.

 The new JSF developments also provide wide accessibility to Java annotations such as @ManagedBean, @ManagedProperty and @FacesComponent that removes the need for faces-config.xml, in all cases except framework extension.
 Navigation is also simplified, removing the need for faces-config.xml navigation cases.
 Page transitions can be invoked simply by passing the name of the desired View or Facelet.

 The addition of Partial State Saving and Document Object Model (DOM) updates are part of the built-in standardized AJAX support.

 The latest JSF release has built-in support for handling resources like images, CSS and Javascript, allowing artifacts to be included with component libraries, separated into JAR files, or simply co-located into a consistent place within the Web application.
 This includes logical naming and versioning of resources.

 JSF 2.0 also includes a number of other changes like adding support for events, separate development, staging, and production modes, similar to RAILS_ENV in Ruby on Rails, and significantly expanding the standard set of components.